Textile: Textile exports

-According to the United Nations Commodity Trade Statistics Database, the global textiles and apparel export market reached $772 billion in 2013.
+According to the UN Commodity Trade Statistics Database, the global textiles and apparel export market reached $772 billion in 2013.

 Changing dynamics of the market

 China is the largest exporter of textile goods.
-The majority of China's exports consist of apparel, apparel accessories, textile yarns, and textile products.
+Most of China's exports consist of apparel, apparel accessories, textile yarns, and textile products.
 The competitive advantages of the China are low prices and abundant labor, lowered commercial obstacles, and a ready supply of raw materials.
 China, along with the United States and India, is a major producer of cotton.

 China's apparel market share has declined in recent years due to various reasons and a shift toward high-end, sophisticated products.
 Additionally, the investors from China made stakes in Myanmar, Vietnam, and Cambodia.
 Last year, its market share was 36.7%, or $161 billion, a decline of 8% year-over-year.
 In other words, China lost $14 billion in garment work orders to other countries in a single year.
 In 2016, Bangladesh's apparel market share was valued at $28 billion, increasing 7.69 percent from the previous year.

-In 2016 the leading exporters of apparel were; China ($161 billion), Bangladesh ($28 billion), Vietnam ($25 billion), India ($18 billion), Hong Kong ($16 billion), Turkey ($15 billion), and Indonesia ($7 billion).
+In 2016 the leading exporters of apparel were China ($161 billion), Bangladesh ($28 billion), Vietnam ($25 billion), India ($18 billion), Hong Kong ($16 billion), Turkey ($15 billion), and Indonesia ($7 billion).

-Garment Exports in Bangladesh Reached Record High in 2021-2022 Fiscal Year; China ($220.302 billion), Bangladesh ($38.70 billion), India ($8.127 billion), Pakistan ($19.33 billion).
+Garment exports from Bangladesh reached record high in the 2021–2022 fiscal year; China ($220,302 billion), Bangladesh ($38.70 billion), India ($8.127 billion), Pakistan ($19.33 billion).